Homework PracticeSign Up

 Question 5mcq

-A student is revising Plant Tissues.
-Which idea is most accurate?
+A student is checking parenchyma, collenchyma and sclerenchyma.
+Which statement is scientifically accurate?

 A.Prokaryotic cells lack a well-defined nucleus, while eukaryotic cells have one.